kingsofwartools/listbuilder/README.md

 - things where an option disallows a particular other option/options
 - things where an option disallows artefacts
 - things where an option on one unit is an upgrade for another unit (including making them not irregular / removing their limit)
-- limits other than [1] eg. night raiders upgrade, thunderseers upgrade
 - exchange things for other things
 - artefact limitations eg. taken on individuals only